DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/CAD-Manager/CAD-ManageLayers.md

 ![DiStem CAD Manager - Search layers](../../../assets\images\CADManager\CAD-Search.gif)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>

+---

+Let's go to the next tab to manage the CAD Tracing.